dannguyen/journalism-syllabi/README.md

 <a href="http://www.davidmckie.com/reporting-methods-carleton-university-journalism-5206-winter-2016/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>Obtain a thorough grounding in journalistic research methods.
+        Obtain a thorough grounding in journalistic research methods.
 Acquire skills, such as data-journalism reporting techniques, needed to make sense of the information gathered and filing access-to-information requests.
 Develop the ability to shape the information into accurate and compelling stories.
-</em></p>
+        </small></p>

         <p>Instructors: David McKie, Jim Bronskill</p>
     </td>
     <td>
-        Carleton University
+        <small>Carleton University</small>
     </td>
   </tr>